lordaltair/PostalCard-Website/DEPLOYMENT.md

-# Deployment Guide for Postal Card Project (Ubuntu VPS)
+# Deployment Guide for Postal Card Project (Ubuntu VPS - IP Address Only)

-This guide walks you through deploying the Postal Card application (PERN Stack: PostgreSQL, Express, React, Node.js) to an Ubuntu server.
+This guide walks you through deploying the Postal Card application to an Ubuntu server **without a domain name**, using only the VPS IP address.

 ## Prerequisites

 *   A VPS running Ubuntu 20.04 or 22.04.
 *   Root or sudo access.
-*   A domain name (optional, but recommended).
+*   **Your VPS Public IP Address** (e.g., `192.0.2.123`).

 ---